REBL-Stack/filebrowser/README.md

 # Blockstack FileBrowser

+The FileBrowser is for Blockstack software developers to browse the online data files stored by their web apps during the development stage.
+It provides a behind-the-curtain view of the data stored in Gaia, similar to how the Storage Inspector in the web browser can show the data the apps store locally your browser.

+For use during app development, clone/download this repository and run it with `npm start` on the same localhost port as your app.
+Sign in to browse the online files stored on Gaia.
+## Available Scripts

 This project was bootstrapped from the [Blockstack:React App Generator](https://github.com/blockstack/blockstack-app-generator) which is based on [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 First run: